papr8ka/-lwjgl-basics-wiki/Textures.md

 One thing I haven't mentioned yet is the importance of texture atlases or "sprite sheets."
 Since we are only binding one texture at a time, this can be costly if we plan to draw many sprites or tiles per frame.
 Instead, it's almost always a better idea to place all of your tiles and sprites into a single image, so that you are only binding minimal textures per frame.

-You can query the maximum texture size with `glGetInteger(GL_MAX_TEXTURE_SIZE)`.
-Generally, most modern computers allow for at least 4096x4096 textures, but if you want to be really safe you can limit yourself to 2048x2048.
-If you think you will be working with old or limiting drivers (or Android, iOS, WebGL), you may want to limit yourself to 1024x1024.

 Here is one example of a texture atlas:
 ![TexAtlas](http://i.imgur.com/0uz31.png)